00826/roblox-og-textures/README.md

 4. Open `Versions`
 5. Find the folder that has a `PlatformContent` folder
 6. Go into the folder and look for a `textures` folder (for me it was \[version-id]\PlatformContent\pc\textures)
-7. Paste the contents of this repo inside
+7. Paste the contents of the raw-textures folder inside

 ## About DDS files: